hmchen47/DataScience/Notes/p01-Bayesian.md

 + Normal distribution
   + notations and assumptions
     + considering the likelihood w/ a normal distribution
-    + might involve working on somewhat uninituitive scales such as the logarithm of the hazard ratio
+    + might involve working on somewhat unintuitive scales such as the logarithm of the hazard ratio
   + the prior distribution $p(\theta)$

     \[ p(\theta) = N \left(\theta \left\vert \mu, \frac{\sigma^2}{n_0}\right.\right) \tag{13} \]